AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-smart-suggestions.md

 ---
-title: Configure the smart suggestions for authoring
+title: Configure AI Assistant for smart help and authoring
-description: Learn how to configure the smart suggestions for authoring
+description: Learn how to configure the AI Assistant in Experience Manager Guides
 exl-id: a595ca1f-0123-40d3-a79c-a066bc6517b4
 ---
-# Configure the AI-powered smart suggestions for authoring
+# Configure the AI Assistant

-As an administrator, you can configure the Smart Suggestions feature for the authors.
+As an administrator, you can configure the AI Assistant feature in Experience Manager Guides.
 The smart suggestion service is secured by Adobe IMS auth-based authentication.
-Integrate your environment with Adobe's secure token-based authentication workflows and start using the new smart suggestion feature.
+Integrate your environment with Adobe's secure token-based authentication workflows and start using the AI Assistant feature.
 The following configuration help you to add the **AI configuration** tab to folder profile.
-Once added, you can use the smart suggestions feature in the Web Editor.
+Once added, you can use the AI Assistant feature in Experience Manager Guides.

 ## Create IMS configurations in Adobe Developer Console